Dorothy Edgington

-Dorothy Margaret Doig Edgington FBA (née Milne, born 29 April 1941) is a philosopher active in metaphysics and philosophical logic.
+Dorothy Margaret Doig Edgington FBA (née Milne, born 29 April 1941) is a British philosopher active in metaphysics and philosophical logic.
 She is particularly known for her work on the logic of conditionals and vagueness.

 Life and education

 Dorothy Edgington was born on 29 April 1941 to Edward Milne and his wife Rhoda née Blair.
 She attended St Leonards School before going to St Hilda's College, Oxford to read PPE.
 She obtained her BA in 1964, followed in 1967 by a BPhil at Nuffield College, Oxford.